Uterine cancer: Prognosis

 Prognosis varies for the different types of endometrial cancer.
 Factors that influence prognosis across types of uterine cancer are age at diagnosis, the stage of the cancer, the grade of the cancer, histology, depth of invasion into the myometrium, and the presence of spread to nearby lymph nodes or other regions.
 Endometrial cancer typically has a good 5-year-survival when diagnosed early.
 Generally, the prognosis is poorer for uterine sarcomas as compared to endometrial cancers.

+In the United States, about 81% of women with uterine cancer survive for five years.
+This rate is higher with more localized cancer at 95% and lower for a distant spread of the cancer, at a 19.6%.
+Black women had the highest mortality rate in the US, 9.8 deaths per 100,000 persons.
+The death rates for the other ethnic groups were lower.
+White females had 4.8 deaths per 100,000 persons, Hispanic females had 4.5 deaths per 100,000 persons, American Indian/Alaska Native females had 4.9 deaths per 100,000 persons, and Asian/Pacific Islander females had 3.5 deaths per 100,000 persons.

 Epidemiology

 Age-standardized death from cancer of the uterine body per 100,000 inhabitants in 2004.

-Uterine cancer effects approximately 3.1% of females during their lifetime.
+Uterine cancer effects approximately 2.2% of females during their lifetime.
 Uterine cancer resulted in 45,000 deaths worldwide in 1990, with this number increasing to 58,000 deaths in 2010.
 North America and Northern Europe have the highest rates of uterine cancer.
 Asia, Southern Europe, Australia and South America have moderate rates, with the lowest rates in Africa and Eastern Asia.
-About 81% of women with uterine cancer survive for five years.
-This rate is higher with more localized cancer at 95% survival rate for five years and lower for a distant spread of the cancer, at a 16.8% survival rate for five years.